karlssberg/Motiv/README.md

 (so we can provide detailed explanations), and then recombine them to form the final result.
 This instantly compromises the (design-time) readability of the code.

-Furthermore, if the logic is sufficiently complex, then readability (at design-time) may be challenging.
+Furthermore, if the logic is sufficiently complex, then readability may already be challenging.
-This is especially true if the clauses themselves are complex, or if the logic is deeply nested, in which case it may be hard to discern which sub-expressions belong to which clause.
+This is especially true if the clauses themselves are complex, or if the logic is deeply nested, in which case it may be hard to discern the boundaries between clauses.

 ### But we can decompose expressions into functions, can't we?